How Toxic is the Fort Bragg Mill Site?

 Mussels show elevated toxin levels

 Perhaps the most striking part of the evening were the results of “citizen science” testing conducted on local mussels.
-Project HERE collected mussels from Soldier Bay, adjacent to the mill site, and compared them to a reference point at Bell Point, 11 miles north.
+Project HERE collected mussels from Soldier Bay, adjacent to the mill site, and compared them to a reference point at Bruhel Point, 11 miles north.

 Mayor Jason Godeke and Councilmember Lindy Peters attended the talk.
 Peters, especially, engaged the consultant with questions and observations.
 Peters acknowledged that the remediation work done so far has produced “good results” in certain areas.
 But he also noted the “irony” that the community had once dreamed of turning the specific area of Pond 8 into a “gem” of a park with wildlife, only to discover it is likely the most dangerous part of the site.